Property maintenance documentation

 maintenance issue.

-15s to log an eventSHA-256 per fileS3 object lockMobile easy uploadPDF + read-link
+15s to log an eventSHA-256 per fileS3 object lockMobile uploadPDF + read-link

 Maintenance record · 4-page export